 The total area identified as suitable based on each of the factors considered in our analysis are listed in Table 4.

 Depth was the largest constraining factor, with less than 2% of the total study area within the suitable depth range required for deployment of offshore SeaStation cages.
 Deep sea mining did not eliminate any areas because currently no deep sea bed mining permits have been issued in the region.
-However, this may be an important factor to consider in other regions or in the future in the Caribbean. .
+However, this may be an important factor to consider in other regions or in the future in the Caribbean.

 The identified suitable areas were not distributed evenly across EEZs (Table 5).
 The Bahamas EEZ contained the largest amount of suitable area and Trinidad and Tobago and Saba's EEZs included the highest percentages of suitable area (>10%), while no suitable areas were identified in the EEZ's of Guadeloupe, Saint Martin or Martinque.